United Kingdom

 In February 2024, the UK Government announced 7 successful applicants from Round 2 (April 2023 competition) of the NZHF strands 1 and 2 to be allocated a total of £21 million to support the development and deployment of low carbon hydrogen production.

 The first Electrolytic Hydrogen Allocation Round (HAR1, offering joint NZHF / HBM support) was launched in July 2022.
 In December 2023, the UK Government announced 11 successful projects (totalling 125 MW capacity) to be offered contracts.
 The announcement noted that this round would provide over £2 billion of revenue support from the Hydrogen Production Business Model (over 15 years) to be paid once projects become operational.
 Over £90 million from the Net Zero Hydrogen Fund has been allocated to support the construction of these 11 projects.
+In December 2024, the Low Carbon Contracts Company announced the signing of the first three (of 11) hydrogen production contracts under HAR1.

 In December 2023, the UK Government launched the second hydrogen allocation round (HAR2) with an aim to support up to 875 MW capacity, subject to affordability, value for money and quality of projects.
+As at end December 2024, shortlisted projects have yet to be published.

-In April 2023, the Powering up Britain: Energy Security Plan included the announcement of the Track-1 negotiation project list of 8 capture projects for the HyNet and East Coast clusters across the hydrogen, power, industry, and waste sectors.
-The UK Government, in its December 2023 Update Report, indicated that it would launch a process to begin further expansion of Track 1 Clusters.
+In April 2023, the Powering up Britain: Energy Security Plan included the announcement of the Track-1 negotiation project list of 8 capture projects (including hydrogen-related projects) for the HyNet and East Coast clusters across the hydrogen, power, industry, and waste sectors.
+In December 2023, the UK Government launched the Track-1 HyNet Expansion Process.

 In October 2024, in a carbon capture clusters-related announcement, the UK Government announced funding for two sites in Teesside and Merseyside of up to £21.7 billion of funding available, over 25 years, targeted to make the UK an early leader in both carbon capture, utilisation and storage and hydrogen, to be allocated between these two clusters.